sudcadred/barker-browser/README.md

 dynamicaly by javascript/typescript(tabs, browser headers) or Electron framework (browser windows) during runtime as needed.

+## Filenames naming convention
+* main processes start with prefix 'main_'
+* renderer processes start with parefix 'renderer_' (second part is usually identification of HTML frame)
+* images and HTML files are stored in separated folders

 ## Start of application looks like this
 * main.ts createMainWindow() loads HTML and starts renderer process
 * different HTML files are loaded as frames